-- Built your scholars' passion for great literature by helping them analyze Holes. - Built your scholars' ability to articulate their understanding of texts both orally and in writing. - Used Mastery Texts to assess your scholars' mastery of the Top 5 Reading and Top 5 Writing Tactics.
+- Built your scholars' passion for great literature by helping them analyze the unique voice and structure of Brown Girl Dreaming. - Built your scholars' ability to articulate their understanding of texts both orally and in writing. - Used Mastery Texts to assess your scholars' mastery of the Top 5 Reading and Top 5 Writing Tactics.